seletskiy/jibber/README.md

-Jibber is simple backend which can be used with Jira WebHook to send notifications about changes in issues directly to XMPP room.
+Jibber is simple tool which can be used with Jira WebHook to send notifications about changes in issues directly to XMPP room.
+Just in case you do not want HipChat.

 Installation
 ============